-CCG OSM extends to 130,000 sq ft and is a semi-automated, 3-lane manufacturing line that utilises CAD CAM software to create panelised timber systems from a structural kit to a fully closed panel solution inclusive of insulation, internal wall linings, service zones, windows and doors with the capability of accepting lightweight claddings.
-The ‘iQ’ panelised system is manufactured with consistent quality and with greater tolerances determined by fewer panels, junctions and thermal bridges it can offer better air-tightness and improved thermal efficiency whilst lowering long-term maintenance when compared with similar or traditionally constructed systems.
+CCG OSM extends to 130,000 sq ft and is a semi-automated, 3-lane manufacturing line that utilises CAD CAM software to create panelised timber systems from a structural kit to a fully enhanced panel solution inclusive of insulation, internal wall linings, service zones, windows and doors with the capability of accepting lightweight claddings.
+The ‘iQ’ panelised system is manufactured with consistent quality and with greater tolerances determined by fewer panels, junctions and thermal bridges, it can offer better air-tightness and improved thermal efficiency whilst lowering long-term maintenance when compared with similar or traditionally constructed systems.

-CCG OSM also designs and manufacture roof and floor cassettes as well as specialist timber solutions that cannot otherwise be delivered on the manufacturing line.
+CCG OSM also designs and manufactures roof and floor cassettes as well as specialist timber solutions that cannot otherwise be delivered on the manufacturing line.

 CCG OSM’s principal client is CCG (Scotland) Ltd and with that, the target markets of the parent company are reciprocated to CCG OSM.
 Affordable housing accounts for 75% of the CCG Group’s market activity working with clients from the public and private sector.
 Unless it is otherwise specified, CCG utilises the ‘iQ’ closed panel timber system for all residential projects, bringing with it an assurance of delivery thanks to CCG’s construction expertise.